 - If the class you want can be replaced with another class that is open (i.e. a different general education class) please add your second choice class, but watch for a chance to swap it.

 The deadline to apply for graduation for Spring 2022 or Summer 2022 is February 1.

 - STEP 1: File for degree candidacy by going to UAccess and checking notices and holds.
 You should have a link to apply for degree candidacy.

 - If you do not have a link to the degree candidacy form, please contact Graduation Services: email@example.com

-If you applied for readmission for the Spring 2021 term but left UA in poor academic standing (GPA <2.0), you must fill out the College of Science Application for Readmission and meet with an Academic Advisor to determine eligibility for admission.
-Please email firstname.lastname@example.org to initiate the internal application.
+If you applied for readmission for the Spring 2022 term, but left UArizona under Probation or Ineligible status, you must fill out the College of Science Application for Readmission and meet with an Academic Advisor to determine eligibility for admission.

 - Please do not go to drop-in hours for readmission appointments.
 Readmission appointments may take over 30 minutes and will not be handled during drop-in hours.